From our blog enAsunción.it

 “When I arrived, I was going to eat in different places, but I couldn't find the flavor I was used to.
 Then I thought: 'Let's open a pizzeria and make known the taste of real Neapolitan pizza' ".
 Said and done.
 Even if it wasn't easy.
 “The flour here is not the same”, explains Maione, “it has a protein content of 6-7%, while the Italian one has 12-13%.
 We have to integrate it with natural additives, and with an ingredient that I cannot reveal here ”, he concludes with mystery.

 With his pizza chef, they work as their grandfather taught them.
 “In 25 kg of flour, people here put about 1 kg of yeast.
 We take three to five grams per kilo of pasta ”, he explains.
 The secret is in the "maturation" of the dough, which must "rest for at least 24 hours and acquire the optimal elasticity to be worked without 'tearing'", and is cooked in a wood oven at over 300 degrees for about a minute.
-Maione recalls that "the art of Neapolitan pizza chefs" is Unesco's "intangible heritage of humanity", as is the Mediterranean diet.
+Maione recalls that "the art of Neapolitan pizza chefs" is a Unesco "intangible heritage of humanity", as is the Mediterranean diet.

 Pasquale Maione's trattoria and pizzeria